aws/amazon-freertos-ble-ios-sdk/README.md

 ## Introduction

-Using the iOS SDK for Amazon FreeRTOS Bluetooth Devices, you can create mobile applications that do the following:
+Using the iOS SDK for FreeRTOS Bluetooth Devices, you can create mobile applications that do the following:

-- Scan for and connect to nearby BLE devices running Amazon FreeRTOS
+- Scan for and connect to nearby BLE devices running FreeRTOS

-- Provision Wi-Fi networks for a BLE device running Amazon FreeRTOS
+- Provision Wi-Fi networks for a BLE device running FreeRTOS

-- Act as a proxy for transmitting MQTT messages between a device running Amazon FreeRTOS and the AWS IoT cloud
+- Act as a proxy for transmitting MQTT messages between a device running FreeRTOS and the AWS IoT cloud

 ## Setting Up the SDK

-**To install the iOS SDK for Amazon FreeRTOS Bluetooth Devices**
+**To install the iOS SDK for FreeRTOS Bluetooth Devices**

 1. Install CocoaPods:
 ```